shivakumargourimath/Color-Detection-using-OpenCV-and-Python/README.md

 Press Esc to exit the program.

 # How It Works
-1.Loading the Image: OpenCV reads the input image and displays it in a window.
-2.Color Data: The colors.csv file contains color names and their corresponding RGB values.
+1.Loading the Image: OpenCV reads the input image and displays it in a window.\n 2.Color Data: The colors.csv file contains color names and their corresponding RGB values.
 This file helps the program match the clicked pixel to its closest color name.
 3.Mouse Callback: OpenCV captures the mouse click events, extracting the RGB values of the clicked pixel.
 4.Color Matching: The program compares the pixel's RGB values with the colors in colors.csv to find the nearest color name.